abdulganiy02/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that duplicate the last line of the file iacta a script that counts the number of directories and sub-directories in the current directory script that displays the 10 newest files in the current directory
+a script that duplicate the last line of the file iacta a script that counts the number of directories and sub-directories in the current directory script that displays the 10 newest files in the current directory Replace all characters A and c from input to Z and e respectively